imrushi/imrushi.github.io/content/posts/create-github-action.md

 toc: false
 ---

-After writing my Go Dash blog, I got an idea what if I can push same blog to Medium.
-I started looking for way to automate this thing.
-I have checked on GitHub Marketplace for actions which can push content to Medium directly.
+After writing my Go Dash blog, I got an idea of whether I could push the same blog to Medium.
+I started looking for ways to automate this thing.
+I have checked on the GitHub Marketplace for actions that can push content to Medium directly.
 I found the GitHub action [hugo-to-medium](https://github.com/pr4k/hugo-to-medium) by [Prakhar Kaushik](https://github.com/pr4k).

-This GitHub action was good but there was some issues.
-In hugo I mostly use [shortcodes](https://gohugo.io/content-management/shortcodes/) to showcase the sample codes, figures and images.
-Another one is it doesn't remove any shortcodes.
-There was no way from which I can remove this in publishing process.
-So this issue inspired me create my own GitHub action which allows:
+This GitHub action was good, but there were some issues.
+In Hugo, I mostly use [shortcodes](https://gohugo.io/content-management/shortcodes/) to showcase the sample codes, figures, and images.
+Another one is that it doesn’t remove any shortcodes.
+There was no way for me to remove this from the publishing process.
+So this issue inspired me to create my own GitHub action, which allows:

-- Select and replace shortcodes using regex
+- Select and replace shortcodes using a regex.
-- Removes frontmatter of YAML, TOML, or JSON formats from post.
+- Removes the frontmatter of YAML, TOML, or JSON formats from the post.
-- Extract title and tag from frontmatter
+- Extract the title and tag from the frontmatter.
 - Support both Markdown and Hugo Markdown formats.

 ---

-**TL;DR** If you want start Creating GitHub Action without backstory head over to [Creating a GitHub Action](#creating-a-github-action) section.
+**TL;DR** If you want to start creating a GitHub action without a backstory, head over to the [Creating a GitHub Action](#creating-a-github-action) section.

 ---

-While I was doing research how to create own/custom GitHub Actions.
-I started with GitHub [documentation](https://docs.github.com/en/actions/creating-actions) of create GitHub Action.
-Documentation were straight forward there were few steps, but there are three ways to create GitHub Actions:
+While I was doing research on how to create my own or custom GitHub actions, I started with the GitHub [documentation](https://docs.github.com/en/actions/creating-actions) for creating a GitHub action.
+Documentation was straight-forward; there were a few steps, but there are three ways to create GitHub Actions:

 - **Docker container action\_**:

   - It packages the entire environment needed for GitHub Actions.
   - They bundle not only your code but also the specific OS, dependencies, tools, and runtime environment.
   - This packaging approach ensures consistency and reliability because the consumers of your action don't need to worry about installing the necessary tools or dependencies themselves.
-  - It is tends to be slower than JavaScript action due to the time it takes to build and retrieve the container.
+  - It tends to be slower than JavaScript action due to the time it takes to build and retrieve the container.
-  - It can only execute on runners[^1] with a Linux operating system.
+  - It can only execute on a Linux operating system.
 If you're using self-hosted runners[^1], they must also be running a Linux operating system and have Docker installed to execute Docker container actions.

 - **_JavaScript action_**: